 Turning leftover bread into beer

-Innovate through
+4. Innovate through design

 Design for the future: generate innovative solutions